 - 10 to 20-minute practice a day.

 - 304-page book.

 Training your dog isn’t necessarily something that comes naturally.
-You might be able to get ‘sit’ and ‘shake’ down on your own using a few tried and true training methods, and you may get them comfortable with going for walks and even housebreaking.
+You might be able to get ‘sit’ and ‘shake’ down on your own using a few tried and true training methods, such as getting them used to the dog crate that suits them best.
+You may even get them comfortable with going for walks and even housebreaking.
 However, to get much farther, you might be like many of those other dog owners who just need a little help.
 If you still want to work on it all at your own home, you might benefit from grabbing a book on dog training.
 Picking the right book, though, is definitely a must.

 Since not all dog training books are created equally, it’s usually best to stick to those books that already have a good reputation.
 Luckily, we’ve taken some of the pressure off of dog owners by doing the research for them.
 We’ve gathered up some of the best dog training books available today, with a focus on showing dog owners exactly how each book sets itself apart.
 If you’re in the market for a good dog training book, you’ll definitely find that for which you are looking here.
 They can also make a great gift for dog parents!

 Best Dog Training Books In 2021